jrozy/jrozy.github.io/blog.md

 I'll try to keep this blog user-friendly.
 And hopefully it stays user-friendly for people that don't currently work with me.

+27-01-2023 Another short day

+I signed myself up for a French course!
+It turns out I'm a complete beginner, who would've thought.
+It has me a bit worried that one of the teachers I talked to today barely speaks English, but I had a Spanish teacher in high school who talked to us mostly in Spanish since lesson 1 and I actually remember quite a bit still.
+And this is despite all of my Spanish experience being limited to 3 years of 2 45-minute classes per week (or maybe it was just 1/week?).

+For the math stuff, I formally wrote down 5 problems which are all strongly correlated questions about compressing lists of words into shortest possible regular expressions.
+The next step is to think of the interactions between most of them and then picking one that is the easiest to approach.

+I was also setting up latex because I wanted to send the statements of the problems to my supervisors and installing the compiler is quite annoying.
+Essentially if you don't search through the options well then it will try to install every single latex package available.
+And for those not familliar with latex - that's a lot.
+Then it takes 1,5 hours to unpack all those useless things.
+Why choose to have Windows on my work computer again?
+Pulling directly the packages I want with Linux systems is so much easier.
+Oh well, I'll manage I guess.
+Either that or reinstall my OS.

 26-01-2023 Maybe back to the old ways?

 First of all, I don't get why, but I get super stressed